Heartworm Release

 The most common sign of a problem will be respiratory difficulty.
 If your animal appears to be uncomfortable with each breath, or is wheezing or coughing, you should bring them in for us to examine.
 You can expect that the first day to two days after your pet receives the treatment they will experience some moderate to significant pain.
 They might pant, or pace uncomfortably.
 It is not uncommon for them to lose their appetite.
 They will likely be sore at the site of the injection.
 These symptoms generally pass after 48 hours at which time your pet should be comfortable and eating normally again.

 The Immiticide injections alone generally cost $200 – $400 depending on the size of the dog.
 The drugs to treat the disease are being provided to you for $50 which you have paid to the Humane Society.
 The remaining cost of the injections are paid for by Spicewood Springs Animal Hospital and the Humane Society as a service to shelter pets.
-Your costs will be purchasing heartworm preventative ($25 – $40) and prednisone ($10).
+Your costs will be purchasing heartworm preventative ($25 – $54) and prednisone ($12 – $15), and pain medication ($15 – $20).

-We recommend blood work and a urine screen prior to injecting Immiticide to be sure that your animal’s liver and kidneys can tolerate the drugs.
+We recommend blood work prior to the first Immiticide injection to be sure that your dog’s liver and kidneys can tolerate the drugs.
 In addition we recommend chest x-rays to screen the lungs for damage and to establish a base line x-ray in case of a future complication.
-We will be sending your pet home with prednisone which in addition to it’s safety benefit, helps alleviate some of the pain associated with the injection.
-In addition we recommend giving an injection of an opioid type pain killer to minimize the pain associated with the first 24 hours after the Immiticide injection.
 Since these costs are additional and not covered by the Humane Society, you have the option to accept or decline these additional tests and treatments.
-Please discuss any questions you have with our staff and then sign and initial your preferences below.
+Please discuss any questions you have with our staff during your visit.